funcx-faas/helm-chart/README.md

 [what ingress? there is no ingress resource created by helm? talking about the 'service' resource for these?]

-now i see a bunch of srevices including a funcx endpoint
+now i see a bunch of services including a funcx endpoint

+looks like this:

+# minikube kubectl get pods
+NAME                                            READY   STATUS    RESTARTS         AGE funcx-endpoint-86756c48c8-flhqf                 1/1     Running   0                95m
+funcx-forwarder-db744678c-fqxhg                 1/1     Running   0                95m
+funcx-funcx-web-service-97585d958-6zrvh         1/1     Running   0                95m
+funcx-funcx-websocket-service-bb766fbcd-rvbgj   1/1     Running   0                95m
+funcx-postgresql-0                              1/1     Running   0                95m
+funcx-rabbitmq-0                                1/1     Running   0                95m
+funcx-redis-master-0                            1/1     Running   0                95m
+funcx-redis-slave-0                             1/1     Running   0                95m
+funcx-redis-slave-1                             1/1     Running   0                95m

 7. You should be able to see the endpoint registering with the web service in their respective logs, along with the forwarder log.
 Check the endpoint's